A star reporter’s resignation, a racial slur and a newsroom divided: Inside the fallout at the New York Times

 It was the first of several public statements that Baquet would be forced to retreat from.

 The story about the Peru trip set off a chain reaction within the Times.
 The following week, more than 150 employees signed a letter to Times management expressing frustration with the publication’s handling of the situation and calling for McNeil to apologize.
-McNeil’s bosses became concerned about his apparent recalcitrance in the face of public criticism — particularly after he emailed The Washington Post a five-word comment on the situation: “Don’t believe everything you read.”
+McNeil’s bosses became concerned about his apparent recalcitrance in the face of public criticism — particularly after he emailed The Post a five-word comment on the situation: “Don’t believe everything you read.”

 A little more than a week after the story’s publication, McNeil was gone from the Times.
 He wasn’t fired, according to people with knowledge of the decision, but was essentially compelled to resign.